 What's the Story with "Woody Breasted" Chickens

-The article shows a chart describing the average weight of a broiler chicken has gone from about 2.5 pounds in 1925 to 6.4 pounds in 2015.
-What’s even crazier is how fast it now takes for a chicken to gain a pound compared to around 1925.
+The article shows a chart describing a broiler chicken's average weight went from about 2.5 pounds in 1925 to 6.4 pounds in 2015.
+What's even crazier is how fast it now takes for a chicken to gain a pound compared to around 1925.
 Would you believe 50 days per pound back then compared to just 7.7 days in 2015?

 What Are Woody Breasts?

-Chickens is so popular now that producers have been breeding them to grow larger and faster but also to have more breast meat.
-According to this article, today’s broiler chickens now have breast fillets that are “heavier than the entire bird just a few decades ago. “
+Chickens are so popular now that producers have been breeding them to grow larger and faster and have more breast meat.
+According to this article, today's broiler chickens now have breast fillets that are "heavier than the entire bird just a few decades ago. "

-These affected birds are “laced with hard fibers” that are not dangerous for consumption, they just make the chicken breast more difficult to eat and less tasty.
-According to one of the experts quoted in the article, only 5% to 10% of boneless chicken breast fillets sold in the world are affected.
-To me, that means if you buy a lot of chicken, there’s a good chance you’ll purchase one of them more often than you think.
+These affected birds are "laced with hard fibers" that are not dangerous for consumption; they make the chicken breast more challenging to eat and less tasty.
+According to one of the experts quoted in the article, only 5% to 10% of boneless chicken breast fillets sold worldwide are affected.
+That means if you buy a lot of chicken, there's a good chance you'll purchase one of them more often than you think.

-The problem seems to be not from how large they are growing chickens today although I think that is a problem in itself, but how fast they are growing them.
-From 50 days to 7.7 days to grow a pound, come on, something sounds strange about that.
-What the heck are they doing?
+The problem is not how large they grow chickens today, although that is a problem in itself, but how fast they grow them.
+From 50 days to 7.7 days to grow a pound, something sounds strange about that.
+So what the heck are they doing?

 What Can Be Done?

-The poultry industry is concerned — and they should be.
-Turns out one producer started getting complaints from their restaurant and retail customers about woody breasts and now have their workers test every piece of boneless skinless breasts for what feels like knots in the meat.
+The poultry industry is concerned -- and they should be.
+It turns out one producer started getting complaints from their restaurant and retail customers about woody breasts and now has their workers test every piece of boneless skinless breasts for what feels like knots in the meat.